Behold, The Bitchin’ Bowl…

 My Bitchin' Bowl is the ultimate in easy dinners, and it's super healthy.
 Seasoned ground beef, cauli rice, and guacamole make it delish!

 - 3 tbsp avocado oil or olive oil

-- 2 tbsp paleo-friendly Taco Seasoning (I like Primal Palate) or chili powder
+- 2 tbsp Taco Seasoning I like Primal Palate or chili powder

 - 8 oz pico de gallo or salsa